Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **12 May 2015**

+* Cleaned up CSS and expanded the roll template 20 px to the left
+* Moved Ritual and Concentration icon to the top right of the roll template header

+**12 May 2015**

 * Spell Effects on a new line instead of a column
 * Fix bug around printing out hd max values for players
 * Shrunk the "Higher Level" textarea for spells and increased the description textare.